Karyn Hughes B.Sc.Soc, RMT

 Olivia is from Thunder Bay, Ontario and moved to Ottawa to begin her schooling in Massage Therapy at Algonquin College.
 She has had the opportunity of hands on experience in student clinic, as well as outreach.
 She has worked with athletes, children with disabilities, prenatal clients and a variety of clients in water massage.
-Olivia took an interest in prenatal massage during her final year of school, and intends to pursue completing additional courses in prenatal massage.
-She also plans taking courses in craniosacral therapy, muscle taping, as well as doula training.
-Olivia looks forward to continuous learning throughout her career and is intends to cater to the goals of her clients; whether it’s relaxation or an injury.
+Olivia took an interest in prenatal massage during her final year of school and intends to pursue completing additional courses in prenatal massage.
+She also plans on taking courses in craniosacral therapy, muscle taping, as well as doula training.
+Olivia looks forward to continuous learning throughout her career and intends to cater to the goals of her clients; whether it’s relaxation or for an injury.

-In her spare time, she enjoys travelling, paddle boarding, dancing, photography and knitting.
+In her spare time, she enjoys travelling, paddle boarding, dancing, photography, and knitting.

 Amelia Brunet RMT

-Amelia Brunet is a Registered Massage Therapist in the Province of Ontario.
+Amelia Brunet is a Registered Massage Therapist in the province of Ontario.

 Amelia provides an open, respectful, and therapeutic environment to help clients plan and optimize their health and decrease impairments.